Wulingyuan Scenic Area

 Wulingyuan Karst Landscape

-Wulingyuan, and its surroundings is a karst landscape.
+Wulingyuan, and its surroundings are a karst landscape.
 Karsts are hard rocky bodies, usually the size and shape of small hills/mountains, but sometimes, they are steep pillars like in the Zhangjiajie area.

 Karst landscapes are formed over hundreds of millions of years.
 Formation occurs as continental plates are elevated.
 In the case of Asia, the elevation occurs because the Indian Continental Plate is running into the Eurasian Continental plate.
 As the Indian plate slides under the Eurasian plate, the Eurasian plate rises up.